planeklm/razed-mysterybox/README.md

-# Tesla HUD by Razed
+# Mystery Box by Razed
 **Hello FiveM community!👋**\
 We have created a simple mystery box script, which is fully customizable and utilizes qb-target.
 Go to blip on the map, and interact with the NPC using your 3rd eye to purchase your mystery box.
 There are 2 options in default, low tier and premium tier (you can add more if you want).